 The other side of the room needed even more work.
 It had an awkward mirrored window that I wanted to cover over and as there was zero storage in the room, I also had joinery installed.

-At the moment, the furniture in here is fairly basic, except for that petrol blue armchair that I just had to have from Adairs.
-When I find a table and office chairs I love, I’ll switch these over but for now these pieces do the trick.
+At the moment, the furniture in here is fairly basic — simple Kmart desk and IKEA work chair.
+I did splurge a little on that petrol blue armchair from Adairs.
+Over time, I’ll update the furniture but for now these pieces do the trick 😉

 A dedicated space for blogging, styling, content creation and design work…